Icinga/icinga-doc/markdown/en/configmain.md

 the file is a named pipe you'll probably want to use the default mode of append.

--   a = Open file in append mode (default)

--   w = Open file in write mode

--   p = Open in non-blocking read/write mode (useful when writing to pipes)

 **Service Performance Data File Mode**